tstellanova/pigrust/README.md

 ## Dependencies
 - `pigpiod` , obviously
 - Raspberry Pi 3 or similar hardware.
-It probably works on other Pi hardware, but hasn't been tested.
+Tested with RPi3, RPi 0 W. It probably works on other Pi hardware, but hasn't been tested.

 ### Install `pigpio`
-Currently raspbian doesn't come with pigpio preinstalled.
+Raspbian "stretch" comes with pigpio preinstalled but you may need to enable it (see below) Prior versions did not come with pigpio preinstalled.

 ```
 sudo apt-get update